studentsustainabilitysummit/studentsustainabilitysummit.github.io/README.md

 # Student Sustainability Summit (S^3) Website 2023

 This is a student-led project exposing students from all backgrounds to sustainability in different fields such as including technology, science, education, economics, policy, law, art, psychology, and more.
-This webste serves as a hub for registration links, schedule, contact information, and other relevant information.
+This website serves as a hub for registration links, schedule, contact information, and other relevant information.

 ## Built with
 - HTML